 HNE covers the first Emergency dental care for traumatic injury to sound, natural teeth.
 You must get all services, except for suture removal within 72 hours of injury.
 HNE does not cover follow-up care.
 We also do not cover care to restore your teeth or gums.
-What is Covered

-- Surgery to treat non-dental conditions - Removal of impacted teeth (If you have impacted teeth removed in an oral surgeon's office, you do not need Prior Approval.
-If it is done in an outpatient facility, you must have Prior Approval for the facility and anesthesia charges.) - Emergency dental care needed due to an injury to sound natural teeth, including: - · Having teeth removed to avoid infection of teeth damaged in an injury - One follow-up visit, if treatment results in extraction of teeth - Suturing and suture removal - Reimplanting and stabilization of dislodged natural teeth - Medication received from the provider - Surgical treatment of temporomandibular joint syndrome (TMJ).
+- Surgery to treat non-dental conditions - Emergency dental care needed due to an injury to sound natural teeth, including: - · Having teeth removed to avoid infection of teeth damaged in an injury - One follow-up visit, if treatment results in extraction of teeth - Suturing and suture removal - Reimplanting and stabilization of dislodged natural teeth - Medication received from the provider - Surgical treatment of temporomandibular joint syndrome (TMJ).
 Prior Approval is required. - Some medical conditions can complicate dental care.
 They may require a person to get dental care in a hospital or surgical day care facility.
 If you have such a condition, for some specific kinds of dental care, HNE covers the hospital and anesthesia services you need.
 HNE will not cover the dental care.
 Examples of "medical conditions that can complicate dental care" are bleeding disorders and serious heart or lung disease.
 Your doctor must approve these services.
 HNE must approve your hospital or day surgery admission. - In some cases HNE covers hospital and anesthesia services for small children.
 The coverage is available only if: - It is related to dental procedures - It is for children aged 6 and under - The child has behavioral or medical conditions - The conditions require close monitoring in a controlled situation - As part of your hospital stay, you must pay the costs of services related to the dental procedure for: - Physician - Dental - Surgical assistant - Radiology

+- Braces

-- Braces - Dental treatment of temporomandibular joint syndrome (TMJ).
+- Dental treatment of temporomandibular joint syndrome (TMJ).
 Dental treatment of TMJ is defined as conservative, nonsurgical intervention.
-This may include, for example, therapeutic splints, oral appliances, or corrective dental treatments such as crowns, bridges, braces and prosthetic appliances. - Dentures - · Services for dental conditions, including but not limited to tooth decay and gum disease - Fillings, crowns, implants, caps, or bridges - Jaw surgery in connection with orthodontics - Periodontics and orthodontics - Removal of wisdom teeth if teeth are not impacted - Root canals
+This may include, for example, therapeutic splints, oral appliances, or corrective dental treatments such as crowns, bridges, braces and prosthetic appliances.

+- Dentures

+- Services for dental conditions, including but not limited to tooth decay and gum disease

+- Fillings, crowns, implants, caps, or bridges

+- Jaw surgery in connection with orthodontics

+- Periodontics and orthodontics

+- Removal of impacted teeth

+- Removal of wisdom teeth

+- Root canals